-A. A defendant may elect to have a trial by written declaration as provided under Vehicle Code section 40902 on an alleged infraction, unless the offense involves alcohol or drugs pursuant to Article 2, Chapter 12, Division 11, of the Vehicle Code.

-B. Unless otherwise ordered by the court, the court will only accept the following as exhibits or attachments submitted with a request for trial by written declaration:

-- 1. Photographs that are 8.5 by 11 inches or smaller; or - 2.
-Paper documents that are 8.5 by 11 inches or smaller.

-C. Unless otherwise ordered by the court, submitted exhibits/attachments will be scanned in to the court's case management system and the originals destroyed without further notice unless the submitting party either:

-- 1. Provides the court with a self-addressed, stamped envelope sufficient for their return; or - 2.
-Picks them up within 60 days from the mailing of the court's decision.

-D. Unless otherwise ordered by the court, the court will not accept for filing any media storage device, such as a Compact Disc (CD), Digital Video Disc (DVD), or flash drive.
-A party who would like the court to review an electronic sound, video, or sound-and-video recording for purposes of ruling on the trial by written declaration must:

-1. "Lodge" the recording and, if reasonably feasible, provide a transcript of any relevant sound portions;

-2. Note in Section 5 of the Request for Trial by Written Declaration (JC Form #TR-205), or in Section 8 of the Officer's Declaration (JC Form #TR-235), that a recording was lodged with the court and provide a description of the recording; and

-3. Either provide the court with a self-addressed, stamped envelope sufficient for the return of the lodgment, or pick it up within 60 days from the mailing of the court's decision.
-The lodgment will be destroyed without further notice if the envelope is not provided and the lodgment is not picked up within the 60 days.
+- A. A defendant may elect to have a trial by written declaration as provided under Vehicle Code section 40902 on an alleged infraction, unless the offense involves alcohol or drugs pursuant to Article 2, Chapter 12, Division 11, of the Vehicle Code. - B. Unless otherwise ordered by the court, the court will only accept for filing the following as supporting evidence submitted with a request for trial by written declaration: - 1.
+Photographs that are 8.5 by 11 inches or smaller; or - 2.
+Paper documents that are 8.5 by 11 inches or smaller. - C. Unless otherwise ordered by the court, the court will not accept for filing any supporting evidence submitted on a media storage device, such as a Compact Disc (CD), Digital Video Disc (DVD), or flash drive.
+A party who would like the court to review an electronic sound, video, or sound-and-video recording, or any other supporting evidence that does not comply with Section B above, for purposes of ruling on the trial by written declaration must: - 1.
+"Lodge" the supporting evidence and, for recordings, provide a transcript of any relevant sound portions if reasonably feasible; - 2.
+Note in Section 5 of the Request for Trial by Written Declaration (JC Form #TR-205), or in Section 8 of the Officer's Declaration (JC Form #TR-235), that supporting evidence was lodged with the court and provide a description of the item(s) lodged; and - 3.
+Either provide the court with a self-addressed, stamped envelope sufficient for the return of the lodgment, or pick it up within 60 days from the mailing of the court's decision.
+The lodgment will be destroyed without further notice if the envelope is not provided and the lodgment is not picked up within the 60 days. - D. Red Light Camera Cases.
+In red light camera cases, any supporting evidence from the red light camera vendor subpoenaed by the prosecuting agency prior to a request by the defendant to proceed by trial by written declaration, and any supporting evidence submitted by a law enforcement agency/officer in response to a request for trial by written declaration, will be processed in accordance with subdivisions (B) and (C) of this rule.

 (Adopted 1/1/1998; Rev. 1/1/2000; Renum.
 7/1/2001; Renum.
-1/1/2006; Rev. 1/1/2010; Rev. 1/1/2017; Rev. 1/1/2020)
+1/1/2006; Rev. 1/1/2010; Rev. 1/1/2017; Rev. 1/1/2020; Rev. 1/1/2022; Rev. 1/1/2024)